kaituoxu/Conv-TasNet/README.md

-# TasNet: Time-domain Audio Separation Network
+# Conv-TasNet
-A PyTorch implementation of "TasNet: Time-domain Audio Separation Network for Real-time, single-channel speech separation", published in ICASSP2018, by Yi Luo and Nima Mesgarani.
+A PyTorch implementation of ["TasNet: Surpassing Ideal Time-Frequency Masking for Speech Separation"](https://arxiv.org/abs/1809.07454), by Yi Luo and Nima Mesgarani.

 # Install
 - PyTorch 0.4.1+